reid41/shell-pilot/README.md

 - Pass the input prompt with, as a script parameter or normal chat mode
 - List all available models
 - Set OpenAI request parameters
-- Generate a command and run it in terminal
+- Generate a command and run it in terminal, and can use `code chat mode` easy to interact
 - Easy to set the config

 ## Disclaimer